Today, the search for alien life is limited only by the technological capabilities of mankind. On

 Venusian atmosphere

-On a wave of universal space rush in the 60sscience popularist and astronomer Karl Sagan suggested that the upper atmosphere of Venus could hide the residual microorganisms that once existed on the cool surface of the planet.
-Today, the bacteria will not survive on the surface, constantly burning hot because of the Venusian greenhouse effect - the temperature reaches 465 ° С, and the atmospheric pressure is 92 times more than the Earth one.
+In the wake of the general space fever in the 60sScience popularizer and astronomer Carl Sagan suggested that Venus's upper atmosphere might hide residual microorganisms that once existed on the planet's cool surface.
+Today, bacteria will not survive on a surface that is constantly hot due to the Venusian greenhouse effect - temperatures reach 465 ° C, and atmospheric pressure is 92 times higher than Earth's.

-The chemical composition of the upper layers of Venusmore acidic than the earth's: sulfuric acid, carbon dioxide and water droplets.
-For extremophiles like the earth, even such conditions do not seem fatal.
-If life on Earth has proved something, it is that it survives in the most sudden places - in boiling springs and under the ice of permafrost.
-Rakesh Mogul, co-author of the article on life on Venus, states: "On Earth, life can thrive in extremely acidic conditions, it can feed on carbon dioxide or produce sulfuric acid on its own."
-Therefore, the conjecture about the alien origin of microbes registered on Earth does not seem fiction.
+At the same time, the chemical composition of the upper layers of Venusmore acidic than the earth: sulfuric acid, carbon dioxide and drops of water.
+For extremophiles like those on Earth, even such conditions will not seem lethal.
+If life on Earth has proven anything, it is that it survives in the most unexpected places - in boiling springs and under the ice of permafrost.
+Rakesh Mogul, co-author of the paper on life on Venus, states: “On Earth, life can thrive in extremely acidic conditions, can feed on carbon dioxide or produce sulfuric acid on its own.”
+Therefore, the guess about the alien origin of microbes that have settled on Earth does not seem fantastic.

 Pictures of Venus show dark spots in the atmospherethe planets.
 They change shape, size and position, but do not disappear completely.
 Modern analyzes show that the spots are made of points that correspond to terrestrial bacteria in size.
 The spectra of light absorbed by the particles of Venus are also similar to the spectra of the same terrestrial bacteria.